RealityETH/reality-eth-monorepo/packages/dapp/docs/dapp.rst

-Using the Reality Check Dapp
+Using the Reality Check dapp
 =============

 .. local::